twongjirad/pylard/README.md

 The idea is to provide basic displays which the user can draw on top of.

+## Dependencies

+Pre-dependencies:
+* pip: I assume that much of the dependencies can be installed using pip.
+You can use apt-get (or you OS's equivalent) to install pip.
+Another option is to follow [these](https://pip.pypa.io/en/stable/installing/) instructions.
+If you aren't an administrator on your machine, pip can be installed locally following [this](https://forcecarrier.wordpress.com/2013/07/26/installing-pip-virutalenv-in-sudo-free-way/)
+* virtualenv: not required, but highly-recommended.
+It allows you to build a sandbox environment for python.
+If you install pylard in such a sandbox, the package and its dependencies can be removed easily (and installed without root privileges).

+Get these first, since they can't be grabbed by PIP via setuptools:
+* ROOT: This is the only one which the setup.py script won't try to install itself.
+You need the pyroot module to be installed
+* pyqt4: best installed using apt-get (or it's equivalent on linux) and macports (or its equivalent on OS X)
+* sip: needed by pyqt4. best installed uisng apt-get

+These should be installed by the setup script:
+* pyqtgraph: visualization package used to make GUI and plots. utilizes 3D acceleration.
+* pyqt4: what pyqtgraph uses to draw it's objects
+* pyopengl: needed for 3D acceleration
+* numpy: what raw waveforms will be stored in. you should really install this in your main python install.
+* root_numpy: converts ROOT tree information into numpy arrays
+* pandas (and by extension pyTables): allows us to quickly query ROOT tree/numpy array content
+* lz4: compression
+* collada: interface for dealing with COLLADA format, a standard for packaging 3D model information.
+The 3D model of the MicroBooNE detector is stored in this format
+* zmq: socket interface (optional): in my dreams event data is passed back-and-forth via sockets. never going to happen.

-## installation
+## Installation

-I recommend installing everything inside a python virtual environment.
-This is because this tool brings in a lot of python dependencies.
+I recommend installing everything inside a python virtual environment.  pylard brings in a lot of python pacakges.
 At the end of the day, you might not want all of this.
+Using a virtualenv sandbox allows you to keep all of this crap separate from your main python installation.

-To do start, get virtualenv
+To start, get virtualenv

     pip install virtualenv

 Then make a folder somewhere not in the base pylard directory.

 In the new folder, create a new virtualenv.